-Electronic distribution platforms – think eBay, Amazon, Netflix and the lot – play a central role now in the collection of GST.
+Electronic distribution platforms – think eBay, Amazon, Shopify and the lot – now play a central role in the collection of GST.

 Electronic Distribution Platforms